ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/response_meta/README.md

 The `disclaimer` is the disclaimer associated with the data.

-The `disclaimer` is the disclaimer associated with the data.

 The `reference` is the reference associated with the data.

 The `id` is the ID given to this set of acknowledgments.

 Multiple `acknowledgments` are represented as an array: